istnanosatlab/istSATviewer/README.md

 It is also possible to use a conventional HAM Radio through:
 - TNC
+- Virtual TNC (audio playback/radio audio input)

 the default script is configured to work with RTL-SDR.
 To use with PlutoSDR, you jaust have to change the docker-compose.yaml to use the correct script the line is commented, so all you have to do is comment the rtl line and uncomment the pluto line

 ## TNC support

-We have just added TNC support.
-There is a script called tnc_proxy.py.
-Which will be the script responsible to communicate with the TNC and send the data to the decoder.
-Please, make sure that your tnc supports KISS mode.

-Also make sure that you change in the config file that you desire to use the TNC script and change the gr-port to 6970.
+This is an alternative way to receive messages from the satellite.
+It avoid the need of an SDR, therefore it also avoids the need for GNU Radio.

-The last thing that you should check is that in the tnc_proxy.py script you  have the correct serial port selected and the correct baud rate.
+In order to use a TNC, there are a few changes that you need to do.
+The file "config_tnc_example" contains and example for a typicall TNC.
+Make sure that you change the serial port and baud rate to the correct values.

-Due to the lack of dependencies, if you are running with docker you will need to run the tnc_proxy.py script locally.
-You just need to make sure that you have python3 installed and run the following commands: (it is recommended that you comment out the gnuradio service in the docker-compose file to avoid conflicts)
+If you are using docker and want to use it with a TNC, to minimize dependencies, you will need to run the tnc_proxy.py script locally.
+With the following commands:

 ```bash
 pip install pyserial